zhisbug/site/README.md

 npm run build
 ```

+3. Change the path to read my photo shot from `/xx.png` to `xx.png`.

-3. Copy the files in `out` to the server root address.
+4. Copy the files in `out` to the server root address.